DmytroZH123/DmytroZH123/README.md

 - :telescope: I'm a student of 2 universities studying simultaneously and obtaining Bachelor's Degree and BSc. in Computer Systems Analysis and Information Technology.

-- :seedling: Currently learning Unsupervised Machine Learning, Neural Networks
+- :seedling: Currently learning Unsupervised Machine Learning, Neural Networks.

 - :zap: Communicative, responsible, problem-solving, teamwork, creative, have great attention to details.